Font ID forum rules and FAQ

 - If you try multiple times to start font id requests, which don’t follow our rules, we might deactivate your account.

-Final note: Our rules and sanctions are the result of running such typography forums for more than 18 years.
+Final note: Our rules and sanctions are the result of running such typography forums for 20 years.
 Our rules and sanctions are therefore non-negotiable.
 If your font ID request was deleted, all your questions about that will be answered on this FAQ page.
 There is no point in trying to contact us or trying to debate the validity of the sanctions.
-We will not answer, since everything we could say is already written down here in black and white and in detail.
+We will probably not answer, since everything we could say is already written here.
 The same goes for bans.
 If you broke our rules multiple times, we will protect us from further violations by banning your account.
 There is no point in trying to register with a new account or trying to contact us.
 All sanctions are final.

 - I will pick a telling/specific title